REU Programs for Community College Students

 Biology of Animal movement and performance

 “Brown University is home to a group of scientists who conduct cutting-edge research on the causes and consequences of animal movement and performance.
 Focal species span flies to humans to dinosaurs, and work is done at nearly all levels of analysis.
-Our REU program aims to bring students into this vibrant community, where they can work with a diverse set of mentor to learn how to perform research.
+Our REU program aims to bring students into this vibrant community, where they can work with a set of mentor to learn how to perform research.
 At the same time, REU participants will partake in a rigorous professional development program that fosters inclusivity and community, while providing enduring and continuous support for careers in academia and research.”

 Levels: Freshmen, Sophomores, Juniors & Non-graduating Seniors